Share this blog

 In 2022, with the headlines shifting attention to the war in Ukraine, the pandemic is fading in our minds, and we worry about food shortages, fuel prices, and a massive surge in the cost of living.

-Tourism began in 2022 with a veritable 'booking frenzy".
-People are so keen to get away from where they have been locked away and starved of entertainment, and they want warm sun and soft sand.
-The Caribbean, along with many other destinations, has been packed to capacity since before last Christmas.
+Tourism restarted in 2022 with a veritable 'booking frenzy".
+People were so keen to get away from where they had been locked away and starved of entertainment, and they wanted and needed warm sun and soft sand.
+The Caribbean, along with many other destinations, was packed to capacity since before Christmas 2022.

 During the pandemic, hotels already committed to sustainable operations have been convening webinars to demonstrate that investing in sustainability is the right thing to do and good for business.